 The room felt like a comfortable little nook despite its generous size, tucked away from the bustling street below.
 From the panoramic window we had views of the neighbourhood skyline.
 Plus, there are few greater pleasures in life than crisp hotel bed sheets.

 The newly opened Sydney Brewery Surry Hills is attached to the hotel.
 The Brewery’s on-street access means that locals meander in as well as the hotel guests.
 The bar brews its Albion Ale on-site and taps twelve of its boutique craft beers.
 On our paddle we sampled the Surry Hills Pils, the Oxford IPA, the Paddo Pale and the Sydney Cider.
-The Brewery also offers a $5 happy hour for their classic cocktails, which we gladly participated in.
+The Brewery also offers a $10 happy hour for their classic cocktails and $5 for beer wine and spirits, which we gladly participated in.

 We’re in Surry Hills everyday, yet the thrill of an overnight hotel stay was definitely felt.
 The atmosphere in the Brewery was lively and welcoming, as you’d expect in any other Surry Hills bar or pub.